ucsd-ccbb/VAPr/README.md

 ###Background

 VAPr was developed to simplify the steps required to get mutation data from a VCF file to a downstream analysis process.
 A query system was implemented allowing users to quickly slice the GV data and select variants according to their characteristics, allowing researchers to focus their analysis only on the subset of data that contains meaningful information.
 Further, this query system allows the user to select the format in which the data can be retrieved.
 Most notably, CSV or VCF files can be retrieved from the database, allowing any researcher to quickly filter variants and retrieve them in commonly used formats.
+The package can also be installed and used without having to download Annovar.
+In that case, variant data can be retrieved solely by myvariant.info and rapidly parsed to the mongoDB instance.

 ####Notes

-ANNOVAR, alongside with some of their data sets, needs to be installed.
-The required data sets are the following:
+ANNOVAR, alongside with some of their data sets, should to be installed.
+The required data sets to benefit from the full functionalities of the package are the following:

 - knownGene
 - tfbsConsSites